Rell Integration

 function auth_and_log(account_id: byte_array, auth_descriptor_id: byte_array, required_flags: list<text>): account

-apply the rate limiter constrains configured in config.template.xml
+apply the rate limiter constraints configured in config.template.xml

 .

-This is meant to be the default authorization mechanism for operations.
+This is the default authorization mechanism for operations.

 account_id